Mass media in Bhutan: Electronic media

-The government issued an order to DoT MoC in April 1999 to make internet working until June 2, 1999, giving them three months to get done.
+The government issued an order to DoT MoC in April 1999 to get internet working by June 2, 1999, giving them three months to get it done.
 Bhutan has about 295,000 Internet users, 25,200 landline subscribers, and 676,000 mobile phone subscribers.
 Bhutan's only Internet service provider is Druknet which is owned by Bhutan Telecom.
 The mobile subscriber in 2014 was at 14%.
 As the market began to mature in 2015 it was 5% and 2% in 2015 and 2016, as market penetration reached 88% in 2016.
 It has been predicted in the next five years or so there will be a moderate growth.
 Over this time the mobile subscriber has reached an excessive of 100% at times.
 Internet access in the country has had a major boost by mobile networks, largely by EDGE/GPRS and the new 3G technology platforms.
 Even though this is the case now because they have been isolated from the rest of the world for a long time until the 1990s.
 The fixed telephone lines are declining in Bhutan from a small base as the mobile segment keeps expanding.
 Penetrations have dropped over the years as in 2014 dropped to 3.1%, 2015 dropped to 2.9%, and 2016 dropped to 2.7%.
 Internet in Bhutan developed down a slow path during the beginning of the internet because the country embraced the internet cautiously which is still continuing to be low because the country is struggling economically.
 Fixed broadband penetration is increasing from a small base as it has continued over the past few years.
 Penetration has increased by 2.3% in 2012, 3.1% in 2014, 4% in 2016, and is predicted to grow in the next five years until 2021.